Translate Comments

 Editing Translations

-By default, all previously collected responses will be translated when you set up the job and then all new responses will be translated as they’re recorded (within a few minutes).
+By default, all previously collected responses will be translated when you set up the job and then all new responses will be translated within a day of being recorded (and often faster).
 However, when you create a translated text variable, you can decide if you want translations to continue as you collect data, or to stop future responses from being translated.

 - Click on the column header of the translated text variable.